Cigarette: Taxation

-Cigarettes are taxed both to reduce use, especially among youth, and to raise revenue.
+Cigarettes are taxed both to reduce use and to raise revenue.
 Higher prices for cigarettes discourage smoking.
 Every 10% increase in the price of cigarettes reduces youth smoking by about 7% and overall cigarette consumption by about 4%.
-The World Health Organization (WHO) recommends that globally cigarettes be taxed at a rate of three-quarters of cigarettes sale price as a way of deterring cancer and other negative health outcomes.
+The World Health Organization (WHO) recommends that globally cigarettes be taxed at a rate of at least 75% of their sale price as a way of deterring cancer, cardiovascular diseases and other negative health outcomes.

-Cigarette sales are a significant source of tax revenue in many localities.
+Cigarette sales are a significant source of tax revenue in many countries.
 This fact has historically been an impediment for health groups seeking to discourage cigarette smoking, since governments seek to maximize tax revenues.
 Furthermore, some countries have made cigarettes a state monopoly, which has the same effect on the attitude of government officials outside the health field.

-In the United States, states are a primary determinant of the total tax rate on cigarettes.
-Generally, states that rely on tobacco as a significant farm product tend to tax cigarettes at a low rate.
-Coupled with the federal cigarette tax of $1.01 per pack, total cigarette-specific taxes range from $1.18 per pack in Missouri to $8.00 per pack in Silver Bay, New York.
-As part of the Family Smoking Prevention and Tobacco Control Act, the federal government collects user fees to fund Food and Drug Administration (FDA) regulatory measures over tobacco.